Pompeo visit to China kicks off with frosty exchange

 “We demand that the U.S. side stop this kind of mistaken action,” he said.

-Pompeo, who was briefing Wang following his visit with North Korean leader Kim Jong Un, said: “The issues that you characterized we have a fundamental disagreement.”
+Pompeo, who was briefing Wang following his visit with North Korean leader Kim Jong Un, said, “The issues that you characterized we have a fundamental disagreement.”

 “We have great concerns about the actions that China has taken, and I look forward to having the opportunity to discuss each of those today because this is an incredibly important relationship.”

-While the exchange included typical diplomatic pleasantries, and the two emphasized the need for cooperation, the remarks in front of journalists at the start of their meeting at Beijing’s Diaoyutai Guest House were unusually pointed for such events.
+A senior U.S. State Department official said the United States still expected cooperation with Beijing on efforts to denuclearize North Korea, whose chief ally is China.

+“I would certainly expect so,” the official said.
+“That’s a very important issue and they recognize that and accept that and realize that.”

-The two openly disagreed over which side had called off a bilateral security dialogue that had been due to take place in Beijing this month.
+Pompeo and Wang openly disagreed over which side had called off a bilateral security dialogue that had been due to take place in Beijing this month.

-Last week, U.S. Vice President Mike Pence intensified the U.S. pressure campaign against Beijing, going beyond the trade war by accusing China of both “malign” efforts to undermine President Donald Trump ahead of next month’s congressional elections and of reckless military actions in the South China Sea.
+Last week, Vice President Mike Pence stepped up the U.S. pressure campaign against Beijing, going beyond the trade war by accusing China of both “malign” efforts to undermine President Donald Trump ahead of next month’s congressional elections and of reckless military action in the South China Sea.

-Reporting by Michael Martina; Editing by Simon Cameron-Moore; Writing by Tony Munroe; Editing by Paul Tait
+Reporting by Michael Martina; Writing by Tony Munroe; Editing by Paul Tait and Clarence Fernandez